goldfinch-eng/mono/client/README.md

 ## Developing
 - Run a local blockchain. `npx ganache-cli --deterministic`
 - Run the server. `npm start`
-- If you need certain contracts, you may need to deploy them using `npx oz deploy`.
-Deploy them to your local ("development") blockchain, copy the deployed addresses, and paste them into the code.
+- You will also need to deploy the Pool and CreditDesk contracts.
+To do that, run `npx oz deploy`.
+Follow the prompts to deploy them to your local blockchain (called "development" by `oz`).
+Copy the deployed addresses, and paste them into the `ethereum/creditDesk.js` and `ethereum/pool.js` file, respectively.
+This process will be cleaned up soon!

 - That's pretty much it!
 Make your changes.
 The local server will auto reload when you make your changes.